-Why and how online dating works particularly well for introverted guys.
+Why and how online dating for introverted men works.

-If you haven’t yet made much progress with online dating, it’s tempting to just say, “Oh online dating doesn’t work.”
+If you haven’t yet made much progress with online dating, it’s tempting to say,

 Is online dating right for you?

-That said, online dating can be a great supplement to that, or a way to get your feet wet if you’ve been uncomfortable with dating up to this point.
+Online dating can be a great supplement to that, or a way to meet people easily if you’ve not had much if any experience with dating up to this point.

-Our clients consistently get great dates from online and often girlfriends too once they implement what I’m about to teach you.
-Just listen to them tell their stories to see what I mean.
+Our clients consistently get great dates from online, and often girlfriends and lasting long term relationships too, once they implement what I’m about to teach you.
+Just listen to their stories to see what I mean!

 If you, like them, are introverted, thoughtful, and committed to figuring this out…

-It’s not a matter of IF, but HOW; and then once you know how, WHEN.
+It’s not a matter of IF, but HOW + WHEN.